Judge jails Knowledge House officials after blockbuster N.S. stock fraud - Red Deer Advocate

 HALIFAX — Two of Nova Scotia’s most notorious white-collar criminals were sentenced to prison Wednesday after the longest criminal trial in the province’s history, a complex fraud and conspiracy case involving a blockbuster multimillion-dollar stock market manipulation scheme.

-Daniel Potter, the 66-year-old former CEO of defunct tech firm Knowledge House, was sentenced to five years in prison, while the company’s 55-year-old former lawyer, Blois Colpitts, was sentenced to 4 1/2 years.

-The jail terms come nearly 17 years after the e-learning company’s dramatic collapse, but the legal saga isn’t over yet.
+Daniel Potter, the 66-year-old former CEO of defunct tech firm Knowledge House, was sentenced to five years in prison, while the company’s 55-year-old former lawyer, Blois Colpitts, was sentenced to 4 1/2 years — nearly 17 years after the e-learning company’s dramatic collapse.

-A bail hearing will be held Thursday for Potter and Colpitts, who were taken into custody following the sentencing.
-The disgraced executives, found guilty in March of conspiracy to manipulate the firm’s share price and carrying out fraudulent activities in a regulated securities market, have appealed their conviction.
+The disgraced executives were found guilty in March of conspiracy to manipulate the firm’s share price and carrying out fraudulent activities in a regulated securities market, a fraud the Crown estimated at $86 million.

+Nova Scotia Supreme Court Justice Kevin Coady said Potter’s sentence of five years for each count, and Colpitts’ sentence of 4 1/2 years for each count, will be served concurrently, calling the crimes of conspiracy and fraud ”inextricably intertwined.”

 Knowledge House, the once high-flying Halifax technology darling, developed software the company promised would revolutionize the elementary, high school and post-secondary education systems.

-“So confident were they in the inevitability of (Knowledge House’s) success that they decided to artificially maintain the share price until the company could secure the capital it needed to get its software into schools across the country and beyond,” Nova Scotia Supreme Court Justice Kevin Coady said in his 54-page decision.
+“So confident were they in the inevitability of (Knowledge House’s) success that they decided to artificially maintain the share price until the company could secure the capital it needed to get its software into schools across the country and beyond,” Coady said in his decision.

-The co-conspirators used multiple manipulative techniques to prop up the firm’s share price, including using margin accounts to dominate the buy-side of the market, suppressing sales and “high closing” the stock, or entering orders late in the trading day to boost the closing share price.

 The tech company traded on the Toronto Stock Exchange before “the house of cards” they had spent 18 months meticulously building collapsed in August 2001, Coady said.

-Three things happened in quick succession that summer that would send Knowledge House stock plummeting to 33 cents a share from $5.10, costing investors millions.
+The stock price plummeted to 33 cents a share from $5.10, costing investors millions.

-National Bank Financial cut the loan value on the conspirators’ margin accounts, triggering margin calls for some investors.

-Then Potter’s former company, Information Technology Institute, went into receivership, generating margin calls for shareholders — many of whom also held Knowledge House shares.

 The Crown charged the three “lynch pins” of the operation: The CEO, the lawyer and the broker, Bruce Elliott Clarke, who was sentenced in April 2016 to three years in jail after pleading guilty.